ColteRodriguez/PixLab/README.md

 ### SheetAPI <a name="SheetAPI"></a>

 #### Description
 NOT AN API I DON'T KNOW WHY I CALLED IT AN API THERE AREN'T EVEN ANY CLASSES ITS JUST A LIBRARY BUT I DON'T WANT TO CHANGE THE NAME NOW.
 Uses openpyxl to manipulate Point_Counts.xlsx and track annotations in the GUI.
+Used by Segmentation.py to add new samples to the spreadsheet and by the PixLab.py gui to track sample annotations.

 #### Methods